lulu-2021/blog/source/2014-09-09-capistranodeployprocess.html.markdown

 I use RVM and setting the correct ruby and gemset worked really well..

+The next set of code snippets are all from my config/deploy.rb

 	# - Configuration settings for the deployment process
 	#
 	set :rvm_ruby_version, 'ruby-2.1.1@sampleapi'